DS-100/fa25/gradproject-cv.md

 Please use student IDs joined by `_` as the name for the top-level directory.
 The analysis notebooks must be runnable within this directory structure.
 If the narrative PDF includes any figures that are created in the analysis notebooks, the figures should be saved to `figures/` by the analysis notebooks.

-**Please also submit components 2-3 as a PDF to the [final project report submission assignment](https://www.gradescope.com/courses/949942/assignments/5718693){:target="_blank"} on Gradescope.** Make sure that the link to the video is included somewhere in your PDF.
+**Please also submit components 2-3 as a PDF to the [final project report submission assignment] on Pensieve.** Make sure that the link to the video is included somewhere in your PDF.

-**For component 4, you will submit your test set predictions to the [CV predictions assignment](https://www.gradescope.com/courses/949942/assignments/5717156){:target="_blank"}.** See below for more details.
+**For component 4, you will submit your test set predictions to the [CV predictions assignment].** See below for more details.

 ### [Component 1] Analysis Notebooks (10%)